 Purple Heart, Marine Corp Good Conduct Medal, National Defense Service Medal, Vietnam Service Medal, Vietnam Campaign Medal BIOGRAPHY

-Elmer Perry lived in Odessa and attended Odessa Schools prior to going into the Marine Corp.
+Elmer Perry was born in Birmingham, Alabama to Patricia and Elmer J. Perry.
+His parents divorced and he lived with his mother and step father in Odessa.
+He attended Odessa Schools prior to going into the Marines.
 He enlisted in the Marine Corp in 1961 at age 17, trained in infantry and was making the Marine Corp his career.
 He re-enlisted in 1965.
-He was married.
+He was married to Madelene I. Perry.

-.
-“Robbie” ran into trouble at Cam Vu, about 5,000 meters west of An Binh, where a North Vietnamese blocking force was waiting for them.
-After taking 10 dead and 22 wounded in a six hour fight against a clearly superior force, “Robbie” broke off contact and withdrew.
+The Task Force ran into trouble at Cam Vu, about 5,000 meters west of An Binh, where a North Vietnamese blocking force was waiting for them.
+After taking 10 dead and 22 wounded in a six hour fight against a clearly superior force, the Marines of Robbie broke off contact and withdrew.
 The ARVN forces had absorbed 17 dead and 47 wounded, could not link up and also withdrew.

 .
 At this point, the 3rd Battalion, 9th Marines, was brought into the fight, advancing toward Cam Vu.
-India 3/9 was the first to make contact, encountering a “L” shaped ambush just north of Cam Vu.
-As 3/9’s other three companies deployed in support of India, the NVA broke contact and withdrew under cover of artillery fire from within and north of the DMZ.
+India 3/9 was the first to make contact, encountering a L shaped ambush just north of Cam Vu.
+As the 3rd Battalion, 9th Marines other three companies deployed in support of India, the NVA broke contact and withdrew under cover of artillery fire from within and north of the DMZ.

 .
 While the Cam Vu fights cost the North Vietnamese at least 197 dead, Allied losses also were high: